 If the PCs do find a way to recover all of the items they come upon four elaborately engraved silver goblets.
 Each has decorative markings related to one of the four elements; a name plate; a face plate; and a base with slots that might allow them to fit together if the adjoining pieces were present.

 The name plates at the base are worn and inscribed an unknown language, but the face plates show two men and two women.
 The man on the fire-themed goblet wears a crown; the man on the earth-themed goblet holds a wand; the woman on the air-themed goblet wears a coronet; and the woman on the water-themed goblet holds a rod.
 The face on the air goblet is identical to the face on the broken statue on the mountaintop.

 Swimming pool, towels, filters, diving boards, mosaics and cubicles.

 Grand mosaics once lined and adorn the walls of this custom made swimming pool.
 Many of the small tiles now lie in piles beneath their original position, because the grout dried and eventually crumbled.
 The water in the pool has not circulating properly for countless years and has largely evaporated.
 The fluffy sludge that remains contains little or no actual water.

 It does, however, release odourless fumes from a fermenting fungus growing in the dried muck.
 Anyone inside the chamber will feel giddy after two rounds and lose a point of Strength after four rounds.
 Staying for another two rounds costs a point of Dexterity - and so on.
 These effects last for 24 hours.
-The mosaic tiles can be recovered with care, but it would take at least an hour to work out what is on just one of the eight panels back together.
+The mosaic tiles can be recovered with care, but it would take at least an hour to piece just one of the eight panels back together.
 Unless magic such as a limited wish were available.

 Statue, suits of armor, offerings tables, censers and incense, a font, pedestals, podiums, oils and perfumes.